unicode-org/message-format-wg/spec/registry.md

 ### The `:date` function

-The function `:date` is used to format format the date portion of date/time values.
+The function `:date` is used to format the date portion of date/time values.

 If no options are specified, this function defaults to the following:
 - `{$d :date}` is the same as `{$d :date style=short}`